swaroopyadav49/usvisa_approval/README.md

      3. Launch Your EC2

-   a  4.
-Pull Your image from ECR in EC2
+     4. Pull Your image from ECR in EC2

      5. Lauch your docker image in EC2